-Office of the Dean of Students Conduct Officers or the Conduct Review Board panel may impose any of the sanctions listed below and one or more of the following sanctions when a student is found responsible for violations of the Purdue University Fort Wayne’s Code of Student Rights, Responsibilities, and Conduct:
+Office of the Student Conduct & CARE Conduct Officers or the Conduct Review Board panel may impose any of the sanctions listed below and one or more of the following sanctions when a student is found responsible for violations of the Purdue University Fort Wayne’s Code of Student Rights, Responsibilities, and Conduct:

 - Warning: a disciplinary action consisting of an official notification to a student that their behavior is inappropriate and not in compliance with the standards set forth in these regulations.
 Additionally, the student may receive additional sanctions if the student engages in the same misconduct again or commits any other violation of this Code.